-The Dramatics had a very successful career as one of the foremost R&B vocal groups during the ‘70s.
+The Dramatics had a very successful career as one of the foremost R&B vocal groups of the ‘70s.
 Some of their other hits included “Toast to the Fool,” “Hey You!
 Get Off My Mountain” and “Shake It Well.”

 Get Up And Get Down at Amazon